-The Policy Fund is launching the Breakthrough Grants for Housing Production and Preservation (“Breakthrough Grants”), a program to bring together Bay Area jurisdictions and catalyze policy innovation in building and preserving affordable housing in local communities.
+The Policy Fund’s Breakthrough Grants for Housing Production and Preservation (“Breakthrough Grants”) are a program designed to bring together Bay Area jurisdictions and catalyze policy innovation in building and preserving affordable housing in local communities.
 The Policy Fund will select a cohort of jurisdictions that propose the most high-impact, yet realistically achievable plans to be a part of the Breakthrough Grant program.

 The cohort will be made up of “core teams” working collaboratively to advance housing production and preservation policy across the Bay Area.
 A core team will consist of local government staff who work closely with their Breakthrough Grant fellow and a local community partner organization.
 This “inside-outside” partnership ensures community input and support for local policy and provides essential capacity to move the work forward.